mereldawu/ipyhealth/README.rst

         :alt: Documentation Status

-ipyhealth is a Pythoon3 library to parse, wrangle and plot `Apple Health data <https://developer.apple.com/documentation/healthkit/>`_ from all Apple devices.
+ipyhealth is a Python3 library to parse, wrangle and plot `Apple Health data <https://developer.apple.com/documentation/healthkit/>`_ from all Apple devices.

-ipyhealth makes it easy for developers to obtain the Apple Health data, saved as four `pandas` dataframe:
+ipyhealth makes it easy for developers to obtain the Apple Health data, saved as four `pandas` dataframes:

 1. `Samples <https://developer.apple.com/documentation/healthkit/samples>`_: data that is recorded at a specific time, including HKQuantitySample (height, heart rate, energy consumed, etc.), HKCategorySample (user in bed, asleep, or awake) and HKCorrelation (food and blood pressure).